CENG501-Projects/CENG501-Spring2022/Project_Ozdemir/Readme.md

 |My implementation|0.020|0.036

 In either case, although I was able to increase the classification accuracy by adjusting several hyperparameters, I was not able to improve the clustering scores, which are quite bad.
-During the tuning, I also observed that when I increased the size of the generated embeddings (hidden dimension), the performance of the model on node clustering even became worse.
+During the tuning, I also observed that when I increased the size of the generated embeddings (hidden dimension), the performance of the model on node clustering became even worse.
 I believe that it is also related to the curse of dimensionality.
-When I increased the dimension, KMeans could not find meaningful similarities between the embeddings to the cluster then.
+When I increased the dimension, KMeans could not find meaningful similarities between the embeddings to cluster them.

 # 5. References